cenksari/aspnet-core-cosmosdb/README.md

 await cosmosService.DeleteDocumentAsync<MyType>("containerName", "documentId");
 ```

----
+## Contributing

+If you would like to contribute, please create a new branch and submit a pull request with your changes.
+Review may be needed before acceptance.

-## 💡 Contributions
+## Authors

-Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve this project.

----
+@cenksari

-## 📜 License
+## License

-This project is licensed under the **MIT License**.

----

-## 🌟 Acknowledgments

-Thanks to the **Azure SDK team** for their amazing libraries and tools!
+MIT